A Closer Look at Prototype Classifier for Few-shot Image Classification: Introduction

 \section{Introduction}

 Few-shot learning is used to adapt quickly to new classes with low annotation cost.
-Meta-learning is a standard training procedure to tackle the few-shot learning problem and \emph{Prototypical Network} \citep{protonet} a.k.a ProtoNet is a widely used meta-learning algorithm for few-shot learning.
+Meta-learning is a standard training procedure to tackle the few-shot learning problem and the \emph{prototypical network} \citep{protonet}, a.k.a ProtoNet is a widely used meta-learning algorithm for few-shot learning.
 In ProtoNet, we use a prototype classifier based on meta-learning to predict the classes of unobserved objects by constructing class-specific prototypes without adjusting the hyper-parameters during meta-testing.

-ProtoNet has the following advantages.
-(1) Since the nearest neighbor method is applied on query data and class prototypes during the meta-test phase, no hyper-parameters are required in meta-test phase.
-(2) Since the number of data for few-shot is small, the inference time is almost negligible.
-(3) The classifiers can quickly adapt to new environments because they do not have to be re-trained for the support set when new classes appear.
-The generalization bound of ProtoNet in relation to the number of shots in a support set has been studied \citep{theoretical_shot}.
-The bound suggests that the performance of ProtoNet depends on the ratio of the between-class variance to the within-class variance of features of a support set extracted using the meta-trained model.
+ProtoNet has two advantages.
+(1) Since the nearest neighbor method is applied on query data and class prototypes during the meta-test phase, no hyper-parameters are required in the meta-test phase.
+(2) The classifiers can quickly adapt to new environments because they do not have to be re-trained for the support set in the meta-test phase when new classes appear.
+Moreover, the generalization bound of ProtoNet in relation to the number of shots in a support set has been studied \citep{theoretical_shot}.
+The bound suggests that the performance of ProtoNet depends on the ratio of the within-class variance to the between-class variance of the features extracted using the meta-trained model.

-There have been studies on fine-tuning a linear classifier on the features extracted using a pre-trained model without meta-learning, which can perform comparably with the meta-learned models \citep{closer_look_at,good_embedding}.
+There have been studies on training a new linear classifier on the features extracted using a pre-trained model without meta-learning, which can perform comparably with the meta-learned models \citep{closer_look_at,good_embedding}.
+We call this approach the linear-evaluation-based approach.
 In these studies, the models are trained with the standard classification problem, i.e., models are trained with cross-entropy loss after linear projection from the embedding space to the class-probability space.
-The linear classifier with fine-tuning has the following advantages over meta-learning.
+The linear-evaluation-based approach has three advantages over meta-learning.
 (1) Training converges faster than meta-learning.
 (2) Implementation is simpler.
-(3) Meta-learning decreases in performance if the number of shots does not match between meta-training and meta-testing \citep{theoretical_shot}; however, the linear classifier with fine-tuning do not need to take this into account.
-However, the fine-tuning-based approach has two drawbacks, i.e., we have to tune additional hyper-parameters for fine-tuning and to apply fine-tuning every time a new class appears, which make fast adaptation difficult in few-shot learning.
+(3) Meta-learning decreases in performance if the number of shots does not match between meta-training and meta-testing \citep{theoretical_shot}; however, the linear-evaluation-based approach does not need to take this into account.
+However, it requires retraining a linear classifier every time a new class appears.